Hasti2020/CS-30-Final/proposal.md

 - A module for our main game
 - A module for characters (Player, Opponent, Voldemort classes)
 - A module for the battles
-- A module for the player's inventory (maybe view_inventory or select classes?)
+- A module or method for the player's inventory (maybe view_inventory or select classes?)
 - A module for movement (Maps and Movements Classes)
 - A high-score text file
 -